 Poems By Heart uses brain-training techniques to make remembering poetry easy and funin a fast and responsive game.
 Each poem features two new and exclusive dramatic readings, and all-new original art.

-Jean Lartéguy's The Centurions first enthralled readers fifty-five years ago before sinking out of the public consciousness, but over the decades the novel—long out of print and nearly impossible to find—attained cult status with military buffs.
-Our new edition, with a foreword by foreign affairs expert Robert D. Kaplan, brings Lartéguy’s tale of paratroopers in Algeria and French Indochina to an audience as inundated by the global conflagrations of war as his first readers were back in 1960.
+Jean Lartéguy's The Centurions first enthralled readers fifty-five years ago, and over the decades the novellong out of print and nearly impossible to find—attained cult status with military buffs.
+Our new edition, with a foreword by foreign affairs expert Robert D. Kaplan, brought Lartéguy’s tale of paratroopers in Algeria and French Indochina to modern audiences.
+The novel’s sequel, The Praetorians, is also newly available and features a foreword by Stanley McChrystal.